 This subsection refers to exterior walls and buffered walls adjacent to unconditioned areas, such as garages.
 Refer to AT 1.13 for program requirements for buffered walls adjacent to attics.
 All cavities in all walls shall be filled, including small cavities above, below and to the side of windows and doors with the exception of the presence of windows with weights in their cavities.
-A discussion with the homeowner on the positives and negatives of retaining these cavities should be discussed.
+The positives and negatives of retaining these cavities should be discussed with the homeowner.
 Use of an infrared camera is strongly encouraged to identify such cavities, and due diligence shall be applied to ensure a consistent level of insulation.